 The pursuit and application of new knowledge about the power of human identity has inspired me for most of my adult life.
 It has defined my purpose: I am driven to help people to see.
 To see the power of some actions and the futility of others.
 To see their potential as prescribed by their identity.
 To see the importance of living their difference.

-Over the course of my career, I’ve helped hundreds of organizations find their purpose and distinguish themselves in their industries.
-As a personal coach to executives, as well as a consultant to their organizations, I’ve assisted many leaders in discovering the keys to helping their companies not just survive, but flourish.
-My clients have included AARP, Alcoa, Dow Chemical, Fidelity Investments, Lockheed Martin, Maytag, National Geographic, Norsk Hydro, SKF, and State Farm Insurance.
+Over the course of my career, I’ve helped hundreds of leaders clarify their organizations’ identities to help distinguish them in their industries.
+As a personal coach, I’ve assisted executives in becoming more effective leaders by making identity their leadership platform.
+My clients have included AARP, Alcoa, Dow Chemical, Fidelity Investments, Lockheed Martin, Maytag, National Geographic, Norsk Hydro, and State Farm Insurance.

-I’ve published two groundbreaking books on identity.
+I’ve published three groundbreaking books on identity.
 The first book, Identity Is Destiny: Leadership and the Roots of Value Creation, is aimed at senior executives who want to harness the uniqueness and potential of their institutions.
-My second book, The Identity Code: The 8 Essential Questions for Finding your Purpose and Place in the World is for individuals seeking to create more fulfilling, more meaningful lives.
-I’ve also authored numerous articles on identity and its impact on brand, leadership, and culture.
+My second book, The Identity Code: The 8 Essential Questions for Finding your Purpose and Place in the World is for individuals seeking to create more fulfilling and productive lives.

 In many ways, I am a born teacher.
-I have relished my role as a guest speaker at the Yale School of Management, The Wharton School of Business, Chicago’s Booth School of Business, Pepperdine University, and UCLA’s Anderson School.
-I’ve also shared my experience and insights in broadcast interviews nationwide.
+I have relished my role as a guest speaker at major universities including the Wharton School of Business, Chicago’s Booth School of Business, Pepperdine University, and UCLA’s Anderson School.
+I’ve also shared my experience and insights at conferences and broadcast interviews nationwide.

 I received a BA in English from Carnegie-Mellon University and an MS in Communications and Industrial Management from Boston University.
-Additionally, I attended LifeLaunch, the initial coaching program of the Hudson Institute of Santa Barbara, and hold an Associate Coach Certification (ACC) with the International Coach Federation.
+Additionally, I am a member of ICF, the International Coaching Federation.

 You may be wondering how I came to know what I do about identity.
 Where, you might ask, does my knowledge come from?
 What are my credentials?